Bounds on Average Effects in Discrete Choice Panel Data Models: Empirical Analysis

 where $educ_{it}$ is the highest completed grade (as of May 1 of the survey year) and $spouseinc_{it}$ is the total income of the spouse from wages and salary in past calendar year.
 The sample for this exercise covers all even years from 1990 to 1998.
 We do not include individuals whose spouse had zero income at any point during this period.
 Average effects for the covariates $kids3_{it}$ and $educ_{it}$ are based on \eqref{marg1}, where we use $(x_1,x_2)=(1,0)$ and $(x_1,x_2)=(educ_{it}+1,educ_{it})$, respectively.
 Average effects for log spouse income are calculated using $\eqref{marg2}$ with $x_{k,it}=\ln(spouseinc_{it})$.
 The outer bounds are obtained using the uniform linear program of Section \ref{sec:uniflp} whereas the inference approach of Section \ref{sec:alternativeinf} is used to generate the confidence bands.\footnote{We first obtain the confidence bands across a selection of $\alpha$ and $\gamma$ such that $\alpha+\gamma=0.05$, and then report the shortest confidence interval among these.}

 Results are reported in the bottom panel of Table \ref{tbl:emp}.
 All methods agree that the average effect of $kids3$ is negative.
 For $educ$, all confidence bands are ambiguous about the size of the effect.
 However, for all methods these bands are mostly on the positive side.
 In addition, estimated average effects and outer bounds all point to a positive effect of $educ$ on labor force participation.
+We note that although almost all the point estimates for the average effects with respect to $kids3$ and $educ$ are outside the respective outer bounds, they are all covered by the confidence bands for the outer bounds.
 Finally, for log of spouse income, confidence bands by all alternatives (other than the linear model) are inconclusive about the sign of the average effect, though they mostly lie on the negative side.
-Interestingly, confidence bands for all methods other than the linear probability model lie partially outside the confidence intervals for the outer bounds.
+Interestingly, in this particular case the confidence bands for all methods other than the linear probability model lie partially outside the confidence intervals for the outer bounds.
 This is not necessarily surprising, given that none of the alternative methods considered here are designed to work in short samples.